dhardestylewis/terrain_aggregator/README_LONG.md

     - resolution : pixel width by pixel height, usually in meters
     - year : when imagery was collected
-    - quality : data quality levels as determined by an authority, such as the USGS's Topographic Data Quality Levels (QLs) : https://www.usgs.gov/3d-elevation-program/topographic-data-quality-levels-qls
+    - quality : data quality levels, such as the USGS's Topographic Data Quality Levels (QLs) : https://www.usgs.gov/3d-elevation-program/topographic-data-quality-levels-qls

 3. selecting source imagery tiles from projects based on these characteristics